isidroas/tmux-fzf/README.md

 **Note:**

 - `foo` and `echo 'hello'` are separated by `\n` in `TMUX_FZF_MENU`, and you need to add another `\n` after `echo 'hello'`.
-- **DO NOT** add additional white spaces/tabs at the beginning of each line.
 - Commands are executed using `tmux -c`, so please make sure `tmux -c "your command"` does work.

 ## Popup Window